dmpelt/dmpelt.github.com/cv.md

 ### Talks

+`04/2021` Berkeley CA, USA, Workshop on Autonomous Discovery in Science and Engineering (invited).

 `01/2020` Kanazawa, Japan, The 1st International Conference on Big Data and Machine Learning in Microscopy (invited).

 `10/2019` Zeist, The Netherlands, The 44th Dutch-Flemish Scientific Computing Society Woudschoten Conference (invited).